kaalam/document.source/jazz_reference/pages/api_ref_const.md

 - Their tensors do not contain data, only types and shapes.
 - Shapes can be defined by integer constants (like in Tuples) or by **dimensions**.
 (Names that may have different values in different tuples of a kind, but must have the same value in the same tuple when used more than once.)
-- Kinds have a name and that name is unique across the whole cluster.
+- Kinds have a name defined followed by a double colon `::`.

 **Note that**: Tuples themselves define a specific kind, but that kind has no name.
 Tuples can be of more than one Kind: A tuple is of any kind that matches its item names, types and finds a match for the dimensions.
 Besides that strict match, Bebop-wise there is also a **numeric typecasting match**.
 It is possible to use integer as doubles by just creating a copy of the tuple with the appropriate types and linking